wakayinjaF/kyrus.github.io/README.md

 # kyrus.github.io
-This page contains content of food shop
+This page contains content of afood shop.
+Where one can place orders for the desired meal.